alpitabrol/Major_Project/README.md

 # Major_Project
-Nutritional Tracker is an assistant which will keep a tabs on your nutrients.
+Smart Nutritional Tracker is an assistant which will keep a tabs on your nutrients.